Incontinence

 Urge urinary incontinence is the most frequently occurring type of urinary incontinence and the result of an overactive detrusor muscle (a smooth muscle that forms part of the bladder wall).
 When the detrusor muscle contracts, the bladder empties.

 Other symptoms of urge incontinence are needing to void frequently and voiding during the night (nocturia).
-Nighttime voiding is particularly problematic for older adults, causing disruption in sleep and increasing the risk for falls.
+Nighttime voiding is particularly problematic for older adults, causing disruption in sleep and increasing the risk of falls.

 Stress Urinary Incontinence